-This sample demonstrates how the WSO2 DAS can receive events from a Websocket client and then process them if required.
+This sample demonstrates how the WSO2 CEP can receive (and then process if required) events from a Websocket client.

-- Step 1: Start the DAS server.
-This starts an in-built Websocket server in DAS.
+- Step 1: Start CEP server.
+This will start a Websocket server which is in-built to CEP.

-- Step 2: Define an Event Stream in DAS.
+- Step 2: Define an Event Stream in CEP.

-- Step 3: Create an Input Websocket-local Event Adapter in order to allow WSO2 DAS to receive events of the type defined in step 1.
+- Step 3: Create an Input Websocket-local Event Adapter, so CEP can receive events of type defined in step 1.

-- Step 5: Connect to the DAS-websocket server and publish events to it, using a Websocket client.
-The published messages are logged in the DAS console.
+- Step 5: Now we can connect to the CEP-websocket server and publish events to it, using a Websocket client.
+As we publish messages, those messages will be logged in the CEP console.

 Starting sample CEP configurations

-Start the WSO2 DAS server with the sample configuration numbered 0020.
+Start the WSO2 CEP server with the sample configuration numbered 0020.
 For instructions, see Starting sample CEP configurations.

 This sample configuration points the default Axis2 repo to